In This Article

 So far so good, you may be thinking.
 These benefits are clear and will be fairly compelling to many potential users who are challenged by the cost and speed of existing market research methods.

 However, if you are going to adopt a methodology and champion its use internally, you want to be sure that it is as effective as it claims to be.
 One recurring doubt many people have about using virtual reality is that it is too futuristic a technology.
-While it may sound good on paper, there is a question mark over whether it can deliver those promised benefits today.
+While it may sound good on paper, there is uncertainty over whether it can deliver those promised benefits today.

 The tools for Virtual Reality research are not overly technical